The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Running Example of

 We model the protocol and prove security properties with the \tamarin protocol verifier~\cite{DBLP:conf/csfw/SchmidtMCB12,DBLP:conf/cav/MeierSCB13}.
 The goal is to prove that the entire program, \ie the composition of the \core and \app, refines the \tamarin model and, thus, satisfies the same security properties as the protocol model.
 We auto-actively verify the \core using \gobra~\cite{DBLP:conf/cav/WolfACOPM21} and apply the automatic \argot~\cite{argot} static analyses to the entire codebase.

-\mypar{\core} The \core~(\figref{sample-core}) consists of a struct definition, two API functions, \code{InitChannel} and \code{Send}, which access this struct, and a predicate~\code{Inv} that represents the separation logic~\cite{DBLP:conf/lics/Reynolds02} invariant used to verify the functions.
-The definition of \code{Inv} includes permissions to access the struct fields and the pre-shared key's bytes.
-Separation logic controls heap access with these permissions to reason about side effects and to prove data-race freedom, as detailed in \secref{code-level-verification}.
-Accessibility predicates~(\code{acc}) represent permissions in specifications.
+\mypar{\core} \looseness=-1 The \core~(\figref{sample-core}) consists of a struct definition, two~\ac{API} functions, \code{InitChannel} and \code{Send}, which access this struct, and a predicate~\codebw{Inv} that represents the \gls{separation-logic}~\cite{DBLP:conf/lics/Reynolds02} invariant used to verify the functions.
+The definition of \codebw{Inv} includes permissions to access the struct fields and the pre-shared key's bytes. \Gls{separation-logic} controls heap access with these permissions to reason about side effects and to prove data-race freedom, as detailed in \secref{diodon-code-level-verification}.
+Accessibility predicates~(\codebw{acc}) represent permissions in specifications.
 Their first argument indicates the heap location and the second argument characterizes the permitted access: a value of 1 provides exclusive read and write access, and any value strictly between 0 and 1 provides read-only access that might be shared.
-For instance, \code{acc(msg,1)} on \lineref{send-pre-msg} passes the permission to write the contents of \code{msg} (if it is non-\nil) from a caller to function \code{Send}, and back to the caller when the function returns.
-Pre- and postconditions start with the keyword \code{req} and \code{ens}, respectively, and we use \code{pres} as syntactic sugar for properties that are preserved, that is, act as pre- \emph{and} postconditions.
+For instance, \codebw{acc(msg,1)} on \lineref{send-pre-msg} passes full permission to write the contents of \code{msg} (if it is non-\nil) from a caller to function \code{Send}, and back to the caller when the function returns.
+Pre- and postconditions start with the keyword \codebw{req} and \codebw{ens}, respectively, and we use \codebw{pres} as syntactic sugar for properties that are preserved, that is, act as pre- \emph{and} postconditions.

-To receive incoming packets, the \core spawns a go\-routine (lightweight thread) on \lineref{start-goroutine} executing the function~\code{continuousRecv}.
+To receive incoming packets, the \core spawns a \gls{goroutine} (lightweight thread) on \lineref{start-goroutine} executing the function~\code{continuousRecv}.
 We omit its implementation in the figure for space reasons.
-The goroutine repeatedly calls a blocking receive operation, checks the MAC's validity, and on success calls the closure that is stored in the struct field~\code{cb} as a callback.
+The \gls{goroutine} repeatedly calls a blocking receive operation, checks the \ac{MAC}'s validity, and on success calls the closure that is stored in the struct field~\code{cb} as a callback.
 If the callback is non-\nil, it delivers the resulting message to the \app.